-Local government: Who is running Wales' 22 councils? - BBC News
+Who is running Wales' 22 councils?

 Local elections were held across Wales two months ago - but it is only now that we have a picture of which parties are running which councils.

-When a party wins a majority of councillors on a authority, unless there is something very unexpected that group will take control.
+When a party wins a majority of councillors on an authority, unless there is something very unexpected, that group will take control.

 But in May, a total of ten out of the 22 authorities came out of the elections with no one group having overall control, meaning it was not initially clear how those councils would be governed.